dinhomathias/Amc/Avoiding-flood-limits.md

 ### Using MQ with @queuedmessage decorator
 [`MessageQueue`](http://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.messagequeue.html) module includes a convenient `@queuedmessage` decorator, which allows to delegate the required send method calls to MQ.
 However, it requires you to do a little work by hand, mainly create a [`telegram.Bot`](http://python-telegram-bot.readthedocs.io/en/latest/telegram.bot.html) subclass and decorate those methods.

-Below is listed the example of its usage, which is based on echo bot from our [[Tutorial|Extensions-%E2%80%93-Your-first-Bot#your-first-bot-step-by-step]].
+Below is listed the example of its usage, which is based on echo bot from our [[Tutorial|Extensions-–-Your-first-Bot#your-first-bot-step-by-step]].
 Trace through it (it's self-explanatory enough) and try experimenting with it on your own.
 Don't forget to look at the [`MessageQueue` docs](http://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.messagequeue.html) at the same time to clarify the dark corners.
 It's important that you properly understand how MQ works before using it.

 ```python
 #!/usr/bin/env python3